 By guaranteeing the business loan, the SBA lowers the risks for lenders, which encourages them to lend.
 Lower risk also results in more affordable interest rates for business owners.
-For instance, SBA Express Loan interest rates are set at a maximum interest rate of between 4.5 to 6.5 percent above prime.
+For instance, SBA Express Loan interest rates are set at a maximum rate between 4.5 to 6.5 percent above prime.

 1. Show that You’ve Invested Time and Money Into Your Business

-The SBA strives to support entrepreneurs who have invested in their own business venture.
-This shows the SBA that the business owner is committed to their company and its success.
+The SBA strives to support entrepreneurs who have invested in their own business ventures.